bhisaac/5eFP/5eFP-SRD.md

 >>>
 >>> _(GM)_ "OK, great.
 Tell us about what action your character wants to take.
 And then, when you're ready, tell us what happens."
 >>>
->>> _(Player 2)_ "Lita jumps out of the shadows where she's hiding and attacks the goblin, catching it off guard and unaware.
-She strikes with a critical hit, dealing maximum damage to the creature, adding her sneak attack damage."
+>>> _(Player 2)_ "Dunsmuir jumps out of the shadows where he's hiding and attacks the goblin, catching it off guard and unaware.
+He strikes with a critical hit, dealing maximum damage to the creature, adding his sneak attack damage."
 >>>
 >> In example 2, _Player 2_'s action resolves a successful attack action from a hidden position and then finishes.
 The action does not continue on subsequent rounds.